 - whether there are any ineligible service charges included in your rent such as water rates, or whether your eligible rent is restricted by your Local Housing Allowance rate

 For a guide to your entitlement, use the Benefit Calculator.
 Please note that the calculation is only a guide and is not a decision.

 Your benefit award letter explained

 When you make a claim for housing benefit you will be sent a benefit decision notice letter.
 The letter contains the information about you and your household and how we have worked out how much benefit you are entitled to.

 It is important that you read these letters very carefully to check that the information is complete and correct.
 If any of the details about you and your household are wrong or missing, you must let us know as soon as possible.

 To learn more about the contents of a benefit decision notice letter and how to check it we have included guidance notes to help.
-Please click on the related documents link below for examples.

 Where to get help